-This is the time of year that most mammals start to slow down and prepare for the cold months, some even hibernate during the winter, but we humans tend to speed up.
-Preparing kids to go back to school runs into getting ready for Halloween, which is followed by Thanksgiving, then Christmas and Hanukkah.
+This is the time of year that most mammals start to slow down and prepare for the cold months, some even hibernate during the winter.
+But we humans tend to speed up.
+Preparing kids to go back to school runs into getting ready for Halloween, which is followed by Thanksgiving, then Christmas, and Hanukkah.
 Next comes New Year’s, and after all of the festivities have died down, we start running around, trying to accomplish the resolutions we’ve made.
 It’s really not until February that we start to slow down and relax.
 While it’s impossible to follow the lead of the squirrels and bears and take the season off, it is important to make sure we take care of ourselves by eating healthy food, exercising, properly managing stress and getting plenty of rest.

 When we’re busy, we tend to grab whatever food is available, which is unusually unhealthy fast food or boxed processed meals.
 Spending a little time preparing for the week’s meals pays off big time.
 Pick easy recipes, shop for the ingredients and then chop vegetables and as soon as you get home from the store.
 Plan on making extra food so you will have leftovers for lunch, or prepare several salads at once and store them in containers in the fridge.
 Planning ahead takes the guesswork out of meal time, and preparing ingredients ensures that you will be spending minimal time in the kitchen on weeknights, when you’re busy.
 If you have one, break out the slow cooker, which cooks while you’re at work and welcomes you home with a nice, hot meal!

 Nature provides what we need, when we need it.
 Fall foods help cleanse the body and prepare it for the cold months ahead.
-Autumnal foods such as apples, Brussels sprouts, onions, winter squash and sweet potatoes are all packed with vitamins, minerals and phytonutrients as well as compounds that have been shown to reduce inflammation and lower the risk of developing cancer.
+Autumnal foods such as apples, pumpkins, Brussels sprouts, onions, winter squash and sweet potatoes are all packed with vitamins, minerals and phytonutrients as well as compounds that have been shown to reduce inflammation and lower the risk of developing cancer.
 And luckily, they’re all delicious!